virapy22/ab_test_ecomm/README.md

 ### Disclaimer
 All work presented here is my own.
 While you may reference this work, it is to be noted Udacity imposes a strict policy on plagiarism.

+#### Other Info
+Project uses Jupyter notebooks, Python and HTML.
+Please ensure you have the necessary configurations to run this project.